-Notes to the aggregated financial statements (continued) For the year ended 30 June 2023 j) Realised gains and losses and unrealised gains and losses
+j) Realised gains and losses and unrealised gains and losses

 All realised and unrealised gains and losses on investments in managed funds and derivatives are recognised as net gain/(loss) on financial assets and liabilities at fair value through profit or loss in the aggregated statement of comprehensive income.
 The cost of securities sold is accounted for on First In - First Out ("FIFO") basis.
-Unrealised gain and loss comprise changes in the fair value of financial instruments for the year and from reversal of prior year's unrealised gain and loss for financial instruments which were realised in the reporting year.
+Unrealised gain and loss comprise changes in the fair value of financial instruments for the year and from the reversal of the prior year's unrealised gain and loss for financial instruments which were realised in the reporting year.
 Realised gains and losses represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made in respect of derivative contracts (excluding payments or receipts on collateral margin accounts for such instruments).